cjw199/MR1dCNN.jl/README.md

 In this example, the data are structured as a 4th-order tensor of ***features*** x ***time steps*** x ***channels*** x ***examples***, so each input example is of dimension **9** x **128** x **1**.
 The kernels convolve over the time dimension and produce feature maps along the channel dimension.
 Data augmentation is used as a regularizer, by means of random Gaussian noise.

-Train/test split can be adjusted via an arguments struct.
+Train/test split and various other parameters can be adjusted via an arguments struct.

 Training data can be logged using
 TensorBoardLogger to facilitate diagnostics using Tensorboard.
-This feature is on by default in the argumnents struct.
+This feature is on by default and can be changed in the arguments struct.

 ## Usage